 With a rich history and the perfect combination of ingredients, the Classic Manhattan Cocktail is as perfect today as it was in years past.
-This is a grownup drink…proceed with caution!

 I was sent a couple of gorgeous glasses from my cousin who had split up items from my Aunt Eddie and Aunt Patsy’s estate.
 Sadly one of them was broken in transit so of course I wanted it more than ever.
 I had the urge to make a Classic Manhattan Cocktail Recipe and knew I needed a champagne coupe to represent how it was classically made.